 Like most amphibians, Western toads have two lives—one under water and one on land.
 Tadpoles emerge from eggs in watery pools and live in water, breathing through gills and feeding on aquatic plants.
 After about two months, tadpoles begin to change into toads—this is called metamorphosis.
 Once on land, western toads will feast on almost anything they can swallow—insects, beetles, ants, slugs, crayfish, spiders, even tadpoles.

-Lindsay Wildlife has two resident western toads, Tilden and Briones, named after two local regional parks that are home to a variety of wildlife, including western toads.
+Lindsay Wildlife has three resident western toads, Tilden and Briones, named after two local regional parks that are home to a variety of wildlife, including western toads.
+And our most recent edition in 2016 Pesto.
+Who was being kept at a pet and was surrendered to Lindsay Wildlife.